dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

       }
 ```

-We are grabbing all of the HTML structures that display text and replacing it similar to how we replaced images.
+We are grabbing all of the HTML structures that display text and replacing all capitalized words using a regex expression in a similar manner to how we replaced images.

 ### Adding A button